The Spectrum Floor

 · Understand privilege and ways to advocate for themselves and the communities to which they belong

 · Understand and advocate for the full range of gender identities and sexual orientations

-· Understand public policy - both local and national in regards to LGBTQ rights
+· Be aware of political action - both local and national in regards to GLBTQ rights

 · Develop appreciate for diversity and intercultural competence